ZefRaine/ClickyGame/README.md

 You like *buttons?* You like *cartoons?* You like *memory games?* Try to click the pictures and never repeat yourself!
 Remember all 12 and you win!

 ### What's this about?
-After diving face first into react I decided to show a little about what I know.
+After diving face first into react I decided to show a little of what I know.
 I like memory games and I like cartoons.

 ### How do I play?
 Click [*here*](www.google.com)